 The purpose of School Library Research is to promote and publish high quality original research concerning the management, implementation, and evaluation of school library programs.
 The journal will also emphasize research on instructional theory, teaching methods, and critical issues relevant to school libraries and school librarians.

 SLR seeks to distribute major research findings worldwide through both electronic publication and linkages to substantive documents on the Internet.
 The primary audience for SLR includes academic scholars, school librarians, instructional specialists and other educators who strive to provide a constructive learning environment for all students and teachers.

 All material in SLR is subject to copyright by ALA and may be reproduced only for the noncommercial purpose of educational or scientific advancement.

 New Research Papers Published

-Two new research papers for Volume 21 are now available to view.
+A new research paper for Volume 21 is now available to view.
 Click on the title below to view the PDF.
 You can also view the paper in the Volume 21 Archive.